Thorium/FSharp.Data.JsonProvider.Serializer/Readme.md

 # FSharp.Data.JsonProvider.Serializer

 NuGet package: https://www.nuget.org/packages/FSharp.Data.JsonProvider.Serializer/
+This is not independent package, you still use your current JsonProvider.

 This will provide utilities to use the fast `System.Text.Json` library to serialize the `FSharp.Data.JsonProvider` items.